Kiljan/Sec/README.md

-My own notes about cybersecurity.
+My own notes about Cybersecurity.